mcotton/EE-php/README.md

 ### Diagnostics ###

-If you want to see more of what is going on you can copy files from the `diagnostics` folder into the `code` forlder and run them. `main.php` is to see what a user inside of a sub-account can access and  'reseller_main.php` is to see it as a reseller.
+If you want to see more of what is going on you can copy files from the `diagnostics` folder into the `code` forlder and run them. `main.php` is to see what a user inside of a sub-account can access and  `reseller_main.php` is to see it as a reseller.
 Make sure you have the correct user credentials in `config.php` to use these files.